vitalikda/max-triangle-path/README.md

 ```

 Once you have uploaded or pasted the triangle, the app will display it along with the maximum sum of a path through the triangle.

+### TODO

+- [ ] Add tests
+- [ ] Refactor to use Turbo repo: move util functions into a module
+- [ ] Improve Triangle Preview to show large elements that don't fit into the viewport

 ### Contributing